-The emergence of money schemes like the all-too-common email fraud, combined with the prevalence of identity theft have taught us to be wary of potential scams.
+The emergence of money schemes like the all-too-common email fraud, combined with the prevalence of identity theft has taught us to be wary of potential scams.
 While we are often mindful of these items in our own lives, it is important that association managers and board members assess how their HOA could be at risk of becoming the victim of theft, too.

 HOAs typically have large bank accounts and easy access to homeowner information.
 As a result, people sometimes target them for all types of theft, especially fraud and embezzlement.

 The good news is that there are preventive measures board members can introduce to their association’s daily practices that can help prevent financial theft of any type from happening to your association.

 What Is the Difference Between Theft, Fraud, and Embezzlement?

 While terms like theft, fraud, and embezzlement tend to invoke strong reactions, one is not necessarily “better” or “worse” than the other two.
 Each state has its own statutes regarding theft, fraud, and embezzlement, but the circumstances and the amount of money involved will always determine the legal repercussions.

 Understanding the difference between theft, fraud, and embezzlement will help you understand the different ways your association may be at risk.

 Theft involves stealing someone’s money or property without the intent to return it.
 Theft also includes the stealing of services, too, like a dine and dash or going to a movie theater and sneaking past the ticket counter.

 So, if a volunteer was helping the board at either a fundraiser or a social event and reached into the money box and grabbed $100 while no one was looking – that’s theft.

 Fraud is a type of theft.
 A person commits fraud when he or she obtains something of monetary value through deception.